-The buoy transmitted data continuously from all sensors from 21 September 2016 at 16:50 until 22 October at 12:40, with the exception of some minor gaps.
-There are a few short gaps in the Lidar data where the received data are replaced by the "missing data" flag at all heights.
-The gaps are mainly short dropouts where 1-2 records are missing in the Lidar data only.
-Due to the gaps it took 30.826 days to collect 30.5 days of good wind profile data1.
+There are in addition a few short gaps in the Lidar data where the received data are replaced by the "missing data" flag at all heights.
+The data gaps occurred on 23rd of November and 3rd of December.
+Due to the gaps it took 34.229 days to collect 30.5 days of good wind profile data1.

-The air temperature and humidity sensor seems to have an issue with repeating values in the measurement period, although much less than previous period.
+The air temperature and humidity sensor seems to have an issue with repeating values in the measurement period, although much less than experienced earlier.
 These values have been removed from the data set causing it to have a lower availability for these parameters.